Do Your Maids Clean on Their Hands and Knees?

 The Old Way to Clean Floors

-Back in 1997 the options for effectively cleaning hard floors were limited.
+Back in 1997, the options for effectively cleaning hard floors were limited.
 We knew of no better way than to get down on our hands and knees and scrub.
 For starters, the tools that were available were essentially the same as those used by our mothers.
 The floor cleaner of choice was ammonia, and the options to apply it were limited to either hands and knees, a sponge mop, or a string mop.
 Neither sponge mops nor string mops clean very well.
-They tend to spread the dirt around more than remove it.
-Compound this problem with cleaning multiple homes a day and taking the same dirty mop from one home to the next and you are left with only one alterative if you wanted to provide a clean and sanitary result.
+They tend to spread the dirt around more than removing it.
+Compound this problem with cleaning multiple homes a day and taking the same dirty mop from one home to the next and you are left with only one alternative if you wanted to provide a clean and sanitary result.

 The Old Methods Were Less Safe

 While we knew cleaning floors on our hands and knees was hard work, in those days we really didn’t understand the wear and tear it could place on the human body.
 Said simply, cleaning the floors of your home on your hands and knees a couple of times a month is hard work but doable, doing it three to five times a day, day after day, requires a level of stamina that would be hard to comprehend if you have not done it.
 Even with the best knee pads and taking care to share floor cleaning responsibilities between cleaners, injuries related to this type of cleaning were not uncommon.

 Advancements in Cleaning Tools and Products